YKonovalov/openstack-networking-demo/tungsten/kayobe-tf/install.md

   - one or three head node 64G RAM
   - tree or more compute node 8G RAM
   - root user on control node must have passwordless root ssh access to all nodes
-  - all hosts must have pdsh,git packages preinstalled
+  - all hosts must have pdsh,git,tmux packages preinstalled.
+Please see templates/centos8.yml and templates/ubuntu2004.yml for exact predeployment reqs.

 ## configure (on control node)

-Create __/etc/hosts__ and __/etc/genders__ files and give names and roles to nodes
+Populate __/etc/hosts__ and __/etc/genders__ files and give names and roles to nodes

 __/etc/hosts__:
 ```